MLShukai/pamiq-core/docs/user-guide/interaction.md

         })
 ```

 When models and data collectors are attached to the parent agent, they are automatically propagated to all child agents.
-State persistence is also handled hierarchically, with each child agent's state being saved and loaded as part of the parent's state.
+Similarly, system events like pause and resume are also forwarded to all child agents, ensuring consistent state across the hierarchy.
+State persistence is handled hierarchically as well, with each child agent's state being saved and loaded as part of the parent's state.

 ### Accessing Inference Models